 You might create a better script for phone sales, or you could produce more informational content and reference materials to add value on your website, in an attempt to drive traffic and generate leads.
 Most business owners believe that more is always best.
 More advertisements, more web content, more social media posts, etc. These items might increase your visibility, but you will miss large opportunities unless you maximize the effectiveness of the processes behind them.

 A great example of leverage comes from Paul: “For many manufacturers, the majority of sales are a result of phone calls.
-Imagine that (like most percent.
+Imagine that (like most) phone calls account for 60 percent of sales.
 Then, given that you could not change the effectiveness of your advertising, all you need to do to double your sales is to double your conversion rate. “

 Use Feedback and Insights to Increase Your Conversion Rate